Yosemite Wildfire Is Latest Threat To Giant Sequoia Trees

 There was no obvious natural spark for the fire that broke out Thursday next to the park’s Washburn Trail, Phillipe said.
 Smoke was reported by visitors walking in the grove that reopened in 2018 after a $40 million renovation that took three years.

-The nearby village of Wawona, where about 600 to 700 people were staying in a campground, cabins and an historic hotel, was under an evacuation advisory.
-A community meeting was planned and visitors and residents were encouraged to be ready to leave.
+The nearby village of Wawona, where about 600 to 700 people were staying in a campground, cabins and an historic hotel, was under an evacuation advisory which was upgraded to an order late Friday.

 “Our priorities are certainly the giant sequoias and the community of Wawona,” Phillipe said.